mit-ll-responsible-ai/hydra-zen/docs/source/installation.rst

 -----------

 The following is a simple example in which we use hydra-zen to create a structured config for a function.
-We will then launch multiple jobs that each run the function with a different set of configuration values.
+We will then launch multiple jobs – each on calls the function with a different set of configuration values.

 .. code-block:: python